 Venturing Into HKG / CHN Market - My Experience

-My experience with HKG/CHN market just started few months back and I am considered as “newbie” as far as investing in HKEX is concern.
-As we know, HKG market is much bigger than Singapore as HKEX is the 3rd largest stock market in Asia in terms of market capitalisation.
-HKEX have more than 2000+ stocks listed there as compared to SGX which have around 700+ stocks.
-With so many stocks listed in HKEX , I am sure one will be able to select more fundamentally strong stocks from the pool , especially if you are an income investors looking for dividend stocks with clean balance sheet.
+My experience with HKG/CHN market just started a few months back and I am considered as “newbie” as far as investing in HKEX is concerned.
+As we know, the HKG market is much bigger than Singapore as HKEX is the 3rd largest stock market in Asia in terms of market capitalisation.
+HKEX has more than 2000+ stocks listed there as compared to SGX which have around 700+ stocks.
+With so many stocks listed in HKEX, I am sure one will be able to select more fundamentally strong stocks from the pool, especially if you are an income investor looking for dividend stocks with a clean balance sheet.

-Of course Hong Kong was in the limelight recently for wrong reason not because of it being the most free economy and world leading financial centres , with low taxation , free-port trade and free capital in & out flow.
-As financial blogger , I shall not touch on political issues that causing the current social turmoil and riots which has been the headlines for world international media and news.
+Of course, Hong Kong was in the limelight recently for a wrong reason not because of it being the freest economy and world-leading financial centres, with low taxation, free-port trade and free capital in & outflow.
+As a financial blogger, I shall not touch on political issues that causing the current social turmoil and riots which has been the headlines for world international media and news.
 The protest and riots may continue to wreck HKG for quite some time even with their recent peaceful local district council elections.

-Till date, I have invested almost 15% of my capital into HKG/CHN market in total 30 stocks.
+Till date, I have invested almost 15% of my capital into HKG/CHN market in a total of 30 stocks.

-First of all, HKG is still a new market and territories for me and as you know , I am a very “kia-si “ person that afraid of picking wrong stocks with huge allocation.
-As an investor who are not really good in stock analysis and picking multi-bagger stocks like Amazon/ Apple / Facebook or Google , the only reason for me is to diversify and “play safe”.
+First of all, HKG is still a new market and territories for me and as you know, I am a very “kia-si “ person that afraid of picking wrong stocks with huge allocation.
+As an investor who is not really good in stock analysis and picking multi-bagger stocks like Amazon/ Apple / Facebook or Google, the only reason for me is to diversify and “play safe”.

-By using such strategy , we will be able to catch mixture of big fish and small fish , if you are lucky enough , you may get more big fish than small fish , the most important is to have lesser “dead fish “.
+By using such a strategy, we will be able to catch a mixture of big fish and small fish, if you are lucky enough, you may get more big fish than small fish, the most important is to have lesser “dead fish “.

 “There’s a famous fisherman saying: This is called fishing, not catching!
 Sometimes you go out and despite all of your preparation, all of your knowledge, you still don’t catch anything.
 That’s fine with me because it is not for the catching of the fish that I go fishing.
 It’s the whole experience of being out on the boat, being on the Gulf that I love.”

-Furthermore, you will not always win in stock market , sometimes you catch nothing and lose , like I lost money in M1 / StarHub and few small cap companies ( Design Studio / Sarine Tech/Duty Free Int & TTJ Holding).
+Furthermore, you will not always win in the stock market, sometimes you catch nothing and lose like I lost money in M1 / StarHub and a few small-cap companies ( Design Studio / Sarine Tech/Duty-Free Int & TTJ Holding).

-HKG is a much more volatile market and with so many listed companies , it tend to have “lemon “ and “ rotten” company same as our S-Chips , one would have to be very careful in selecting fundamentally good company to invest if you are going to have a “concentrate” instead of diversify portfolio.
+HKG is a much more volatile market and with so many listed companies, it tends to have “lemon “ and “ rotten” company same as our S-Chips , one would have to be very careful in selecting a fundamentally good company to invest if you are going to have a “concentrate” instead of diversifying the portfolio.
 Is quite normal to see my stocks with daily fluctuation of more than +/- 3% without any valid reasons.
 One will really need to have a strong “heart” to stomach the risk and looking at the price swings.

 Below is just an example of how “wild” the price swings could be ….
-A drops of -98% in a day !!
+A drop of -98% in a day !!

 MSCI snub erases Hong Kong stock's mysterious 3,800% rally in minutes <Source: Straitstiems.com>

-It is not a shame to admit our “inability” to identify multi-baggers but it might be too risky to just depending on few stocks in such volatile market , unless you are an astute investor with acute and in depth knowledge about the industries and market, I would suggest you to have a more diversify portfolio to mitigate the "unsystematic risk".
+It is not a shame to admit our “inability” to identify multi-baggers but it might be too risky to just depending on few stocks in such volatile market, unless you are an astute investor with acute and in-depth knowledge about the industries and market, I would suggest you have a more diversified portfolio to mitigate the "unsystematic risk".

 Yield on cost : 7.4%